yootheme/promise-worker/README.md

 A small and performant library for communicating with Web Workers or Service Workers, using Promises.
 Post a message to the worker, get a message back.

+**!!edit: this library has been patched to return raw promises instead of doing internal error handling**

 **Goals:**

  * Tiny footprint (~2.5kB min+gz)